 The path to the extended MAC address for your particular Sun Ray DTU is displayed.

 4. Locate the port for the printer by typing:

 '''

 cd dev/printers

 pwd

 /tmp/SUNWut/units/IEEE802.MACID/dev/printers

 #1s

 printer-node-name

 '''

 - 5. In the directory, locate the printer node. - 6.
-Use the Linux administration tools to set up the printer.
+Start the Administration Tool by typing: